 You should also consider when you send dynamic push notifications.
 According to Marketing Land, consumers are more likely to react to a push notification that is sent out on a Tuesday.

 Personalizing your push notifications will make them feel less like spam and more relevant, and valuable.
 Research shows that personalization, even in its most basic sense, can improve open rates by as much as 9%.

 Use emojis in Push notifications

 Sending emojis can help make businesses seem more personable and relatable.
 In fact, using emojis in push notifications can boost your open rate by almost 5%.

-If you buy the myth that push notifications are dying or that consumers hate push notifications, it might be because you are not seeing worthwhile benefits from your own push notification strategy.
+If you buy the myth that these forms of communication are dying or that consumers hate it, then its probably because you are not seeing worthwhile benefits from your own push notification strategy.
 Try adjusting the number of notifications you send each week and consider using emojis and personalization to connect with your audience.

 Statistics from VWO Engage show that 57.4% of users like to receive notifications from social media platforms, 45.94% like to receive notifications from news and information apps or websites, and 25.29% like to receive notifications from shopping and retail apps or websites.

-Most of the time when people disable dynamic push notifications, it is only because they are receiving too many notifications each week.
-Otherwise, there are countless users that actually like push notifications and make sure that they enable them for different apps and websites.
+Most of the time when people disable dynamic push notifications, it is only because they are receiving too many each week.
+Otherwise, there are countless users that actually like it and make sure that they enable them for different apps and websites.